 Sydney Lyric is another of the citys entertainment venues attracting premiere plays, musicals and operas.
 Located at The Star casino in the heart of the city, you can combine a show with dinner and a roll of the dice.

 Its also worth looking beyond the CBD for musical treasures.
 The King Street Theatre in Newtown, Glen Street Theatre in Belrose, and Marian Street Theatre in Killara host a range of professional productions and are small venues that make you feel part of the action.

 For a musical of a different kind, catch Opera Australias stellar performances.
 Australias national opera company celebrates tradition while breaking new ground with concerts often performed at the Sydney Opera House.

 Celebrating its 60th year, Lerner and Loewe's My Fair Lady is playing at the iconic Sydney Opera House from August 2016.
-Directed by Dame Julie Andrews, this Opera Australia production tells the story of Cockney flower girl Eliza Doolittle and her transformation into a proper english lady.
-The triumphant score features classic songs including On The Street Where You Live, I Could Have Danced All Night and Wouldn't It Be Loverly?.
+Directed by Dame Julie Andrews, this Opera Australia production tells the story of Cockney flower girl Eliza Doolittle and her transformation into an English lady.

 Some of Sydney’s most spectacular landmarks will provide the backdrop for a magnificent production of one of the world’s best loved operas, Bizet’s Carmen, when Handa Opera on Sydney Harbour returns in 2017.